 - Go to the doctor if the infected area is painful or bigger than a 10 cent piece.

-- Make sure your child takes the antibiotics every day until they are finished, even if the infection seems to have cleared up.
-The antibiotics need to keep killing the infection in the body after the skin has healed.
+- Make sure to take the antibiotics every day until they are finished, even if the infection seems to have cleared up.
+The antibiotics need to keep killing the infection in the body even if the skin has healed.

 - Check and clean the infected skin every day.